teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 # Conclusion

-You now have an interactive table with tutorials available for your community, and this table is embedded in a community page.
+You now have a table with tutorials available for your community, and this table is embedded in a community page.